Distance Running Tips

-Being physical ready and mentally ready for any challenge during a race comes from training various race tactics.
+Being physically ready and mentally ready for any challenge during a race comes from training various race tactics.

 Despite the methods used, the runner needs to believe they are prepared and can accomplish what is needed at the end of the race.
 Runners must have confidence from the training plan to go along with physical preparation.

-Galen Rupp reflected after earning the Silver Medal at the 2012 Olympic Games in the 10,000 meter run:
+Galen Rupp reflected after earning the Silver Medal at the Olympic Games in the 10,000-meter run:

 “You always have doubts during a race.
 When those came up tonight, I just reminded myself of all the training I’ve done.
 We’d done a ton of speed work in the last weeks.
 I knew the speed was there.”

 Train for speed at least once a week year round; use short distance similar to the kick of a race (200-400 meters)

 Use race tactics in smaller meets to force runners to learn how to kick in competition- go out slow and finish strong

 Add sprint training drills and 100 meters build up sprints as part of the warm up and after the main workout